Evaluating the Ups and Downs of KB Home's (KBH) Stock

 Sponsored

-The average price point forecasted by analysts for KB Home (KBH) is $43.32, which is -$1.7 below the current market price.
-The public float for KBH is 69.52M, and currently, short sellers hold a 7.52% ratio of that floaft.
-The average trading volume of KBH on May 17, 2023 was 1.70M shares.
+The average price predicted by analysts for KBH is $43.32, which is -$0.27 below the current price.
+The public float for KBH is 69.52M and currently, short sellers hold a 7.52% ratio of that float.
+The average trading volume of KBH on May 23, 2023 was 1.70M shares.

 KBH) stock’s latest price update

-The stock price of KB Home (NYSE: KBH) has dropped by -0.18 compared to previous close of 45.69.
-Despite this, the company has seen a gain of 1.33% in its stock price over the last five trading days.
+KB Home (NYSE: KBH)’s stock price has gone decline by -1.73 in comparison to its previous close of 44.96, however, the company has experienced a -3.30% decrease in its stock price over the last five trading days.
 Barron’s reported on 06/23/22 that KB Home Stock Jumps on Earnings.
 The Builder Sees a Moderating Housing Market.

-During the last 5 trading sessions, KBH rose by +1.33%, which changed the moving average for the period of 200-days by +39.74% in comparison to the 20-day moving average, which settled at $43.65.
-In addition, KB Home saw 43.20% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KBH fell by -3.30%, which changed the moving average for the period of 200-days by +39.41% in comparison to the 20-day moving average, which settled at $44.39.
+In addition, KB Home saw 38.71% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at KBH starting from PRAW ALBERT Z, who sale 29,777 shares at the price of $28.77 back on Oct 27.
-After this action, PRAW ALBERT Z now owns 143,363 shares of KB Home, valued at $856,684 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at KBH starting from MEZGER JEFFREY T, who sale 150,000 shares at the price of $45.26 back on May 16.
+After this action, MEZGER JEFFREY T now owns 1,472,577 shares of KB Home, valued at $6,788,411 using the latest closing price.

 Stock Fundamentals for KBH